smithy-lang/smithy/docs/source/1.0/spec/waiters.rst

     * - Property
       - Type
       - Description
-    * - input
-      - :ref:`PathMatcher structure <waiter-PathMatcher>`
-      - Matches on the input of an operation using a JMESPath_ expression.
-        The ``input`` matcher MUST NOT be used on operations with no input.
-        This matcher is checked regardless of if an operation succeeds or fails with an error.
     * - output
       - :ref:`PathMatcher structure <waiter-PathMatcher>`
       - Matches on the successful output of an operation using a JMESPath_ expression.
-The ``output`` matcher MUST NOT be used on operations with no output.
+This matcher MUST NOT be used on operations with no output.
+This matcher is checked only if an operation completes successfully.
+    * - inputOutput
+      - :ref:`PathMatcher structure <waiter-PathMatcher>`
+      - Matches on both the input and output of an operation using a JMESPath_ expression.
+Input parameters are available through the top-level ``input`` field, and output data is available through the top-level ``output`` field.
+This matcher can only be used on operations that define both input and output.
 This matcher is checked only if an operation completes successfully.
     * - success
       - ``boolean``